Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

 From Table~\ref{Tab:Partialdecay} we can see that at the nominal mass of $f_0(1370)$: $\sqrt{s}=1.37$ GeV, the $K\bar{K}$ channel has the largest partial width, followed by the $4 \pi$ and $\pi \pi $ channels.
 The $\pi \pi$ and $4 \pi $ channels have comparable partial widths.
 We can find that the partial width of $K\bar{K}$ channel is not sensitive to the strategy that determining the $\kappa K \eta $ coupling because the most dominant contribution to this channel is the mechanism of exchanging $\pi$.

-From Table~\ref{Tab:couplings}, we found that the U(3) symmetry expression of the $g'_{\kappa K \eta}$ coupling consists of two destructive terms, which respectively correspond to the $\eta_8$ and $\eta_1$ parts in the mixing wave function.
+From Table~\ref{Tab:couplings}, we find that the U(3) symmetry expression of the $g'_{\kappa K \eta}$ coupling consists of two destructive terms, which respectively correspond to the $\eta_8$ and $\eta_1$ parts in the mixing wave function.
 We adopt a relatively large value of $\theta=-10.7^\circ$ referring to the analysis in~\cite{Cheng:2021nal, Cheng:2024sus}.
 Due to the comparable size of these two parts, the destructive interference leads to a small value of $g'_{\kappa K \eta}$, which is sensitive to the mixing angle $\theta$.
 Hence, the partial width $\Gamma'(F\to \eta \eta)$ calculated with $g'_{\kappa K \eta }$ is the smallest, with its order of magnitude being one-thousandth of the partial widths of the other channels.
-Compared to it, $\Gamma(F \to \eta \eta)$ is larger by a factor of about $20$ due to the coupling $g_{\kappa K \eta}$ which is not suppressed by the destructive interference.
-But this coupling is still smaller than $g_{\kappa K \pi}$, which is contrary to the relation between $g_{K^* K \pi}$ and $g_{K^* K \eta}$: $g_{K^*K \pi ^ {\pm}}:g_{K^*K \eta}= 1: (\sqrt{3}/\sqrt{2}) \cos \theta $.
+Compared to it, $\Gamma(F \to \eta \eta)$ is larger by a factor of about $20$ because the coupling $g_{\kappa K \eta}$ is not suppressed by the destructive interference.
+But $g_{\kappa K \eta}$ is still smaller than $g_{\kappa K \pi}$, which is contrary to the relation between $g_{K^* K \pi}$ and $g_{K^* K \eta}$: $g_{K^*K \pi ^ {\pm}}:g_{K^*K \eta}= 1: (\sqrt{3}/\sqrt{2}) \cos \theta $.
 Because the irreducible decomposition of $8 \otimes8$ include two different octet $8_A$ and $8_S$.
 Here $A$ and $S$ indicate the antisymmetric and symmetric features corresponding to the $K^*$ and $\kappa$ flavor wave functions respectively, which leads to different coupling relations.
 Therefore, the calculations treating the $f_0(1710)$ as a $K^* \bar{K}^*$ molecular state in Ref.~\cite{Wang:2021jub} show that its decays into $\eta \eta$ and $\pi \pi$ channels are in the same order of magnitude.
-In contrast, in our case where $f_0(1370)$ is treated as a $\kappa \bar{\kappa}$ molecular state, it decays into these two channels with the same triangle diagram mechanism exchanging $K$, yet their partial widths differ by one to two orders of magnitude.
+While with the same triangle diagram mechanism exchanging $K$, the partial widths of $f_0(1370)$ treated as a $\kappa \bar{\kappa}$ molecule to these two channels differ by one to two orders of magnitude.